kivy/python-for-android/doc/source/quickstart.rst

 You can then make an APK in the same way, but this is more experimental and doesn't support as much customisation yet.

+python-for-android also has commands to list internal information about distributions available, to export or symlink these (they come with a standalone APK build script), and in future will also support features including binary download to avoid the manual compilation step.

+See the :doc:`commands` documentation for full details of available functionality.